 - The decision to admit, transfer or discharge should be supported by an appropriate multidisciplinary review (including the service user, families and carers where clinically appropriate to do so).
 For service users on CPA this should usually be a CPA review unless exceptional circumstances prevent this.
 For discharge this should be discussed and agreed by the MDT within MDT meeting / CPA Review.
 For transfer to another inpatient unit this should normally be preceded by MDT Review.
 However, in exceptional circumstances transfer can be facilitated following discussion with the Responsible Clinician or on-call Consultant. - Admission, transfer and discharge must be supported by an appropriate exchange of information. - Admissions, transfers or discharge should not be unplanned and wherever possible should be within core working hours. - The only exception will be the requirement for emergency admission or transfer.
-In such circumstances all relevant assessment information including risk must be communicated immediately. - Any handover of care should include a discussion of the risk assessment, risk management plan, contingency plan and recovery focussed care plan with the team taking over responsibility for the service user, including any risks associated with the transfer or discharge to ensure optimum communication of risk issues and coordinated, seamless management - At discharge, risks of disengagement and non-concordance should be taken into account and handover plans should consider compliance and engagement - This policy should be read in conjunction with: - Medicines Code (C06) and medicines reconciliation policy (C06a) for detailed guidance and procedure for safe management of medicines during transfer and discharge including in patient admission and discharge - Section 117 policy and guidance (MHL 07S) - Care Management and CPA policy (C01) - Clinical Risk Assessment Policy (c57) - Local Operational Standards and Protocols - Informal admission (MHL 08) policy - Referrals and Appointments policy (C11) - Transition Policies for SOLAR / FTB / BSMHFT
+In such circumstances all relevant assessment information including risk must be communicated immediately.
+For further information please refer to the On-Call SOP for the Trust which can be found here. - Any handover of care should include a discussion of the risk assessment, risk management plan, contingency plan and recovery focussed care plan with the team taking over responsibility for the service user, including any risks associated with the transfer or discharge to ensure optimum communication of risk issues and co-ordinated, seamless management - At discharge, risks of disengagement and non-concordance should be taken into account and handover plans should consider compliance and engagement - This policy should be read in conjunction with: - Medicines Code (C06) and Medicines Reconciliation policy (C06a) for detailed guidance and procedure for safe management of medicines during transfer and discharge including in patient admission and discharge - Section 117 policy and guidance (MHL 07S) - Care Management and CPA policy (C01) - Clinical Risk Assessment Policy (C57) - Local Operational Standards and Protocols - Informal admission (MHL 08) policy - MHL05 Mental health Legislation Administration Policy - Referrals and Appointments policy (C11) - Transition Policies for SOLAR / FTB / BSMHFT - Transport of Patients Policy (C 52) - Out of hours SOP - Acute & Urgent Care Bed Management SOP